Skip to Main Content

 Here are the benefits of opening a CD right now following the Fed’s rate cut

-Among other things, the Fed’s rate hikes drove up the cost of borrowing money, which is why interest rates on mortgages and credit cards have been so high.
+Among other things, when the Fed’s rate increases, it drives up the cost of borrowing money, which is why interest rates on mortgages and credit cards have been so high.
 On the flip side, yields on deposit accounts including certificates of deposit (CDs) and savings accounts skyrocketed, as banks began offering annual percentage yields (APYs) not seen in decades.

-But with the recent rate cut — and more cuts expected to come — we’re seeing a reversal when it comes to yields on deposit accounts.
+But with the recent rate cut — and more cuts expected to come in 2025 — we’re seeing a reversal when it comes to yields on deposit accounts.
 To that end, you may be asking yourself: Is it still worth opening a CD?
-For the right CD, the short answer is yes, but it depends on your particular financial needs, not just a high APY.
+For the right CD, the short answer is yes, but it depends on your particular financial needs, not just a high annual percentage yield (APY).

 What are the benefits of opening a CD right now?

-As such, we’re likely to see substantial decreases on many top-yielding deposit accounts, including high-yield savings accounts, in the coming months — and that’s where the benefit of locking in a high-yield CD right now lies.
+We’re likely to see further decreases on many top-yielding deposit accounts, including high-yield savings accounts, in the coming months — and that’s where the benefit of locking in a high-yield CD right now lies.
+Here are some potential benefits of opening a CD right now:

 Outpacing future rate cuts